 Surgically wethering goats is done by physically cutting and has the disadvantage of leaving an open wound.
 The burdizzo method crushes the spermatic cord.
 The major disadvantage of this method is that the cords are sometimes not completely crushed leaving the goat intact.

-When to Wether
+When (How Old) to Wether Goats via Banding

 With urinary calculi, the goat develops stones (like kidney stones in a human) that prevent it from urinating.
 If the blockage is not removed, the goat’s bladder will rupture and the goat will die.
 It can be very difficult to remove the blockage, so it’s best to prevent it from happening.

 Urinary calculi is usually caused by feeding too much grain and not enough roughage and/or banding wethers too soon.
-After a certain age, wethers don’t need grain at all, so if a wether develops urinary calculi, it’s often because it was banded too soon.
+After a certain age, wethers don’t need grain at all.
+So, if a wether develops urinary calculi, it’s often because it was banded too soon.

 Applying the Band